StephanEnseleit/StephanEnseleit/README.md

 - 👋 Hi, I’m @StephanEnseleit
-- 👀 I’m interested in Python, C/C++, Microcontroller Programming
+- 👀 I’m interested in Python, C/C++, High-Performance Computing, Web Development
-- 🌱 I’m currently learning High Performance Computer Programming
+- 🌱 I’m currently employed as a Web Developer using Vue and Typescript
 - 📫 How to reach me: https://www.linkedin.com/in/stephan-enseleit/

 <!---